 Prayer comes up again and again in conversation with Johnson about his ministry.
 Prayer is the heart and soul of apostolate, and a deep and loving friendship with God is the constant driving force behind Father Johnson’s apostolic work.
 It was in conversation with God that he conceived the idea for the coffee shop and later that he thought of its full name: “Full of Grace Café: Quenching God’s Thirst for Charity and Justice.”

-For a little coffee shop, and especially one so new, Full of Grace Café is already making an outsize impact for the causes of charity and justice.
+For a little coffee shop, Full of Grace Café is already making an outsize impact for the causes of charity and justice.
 How have they done so much good in such a short time?
-The answer lies not only in prayer but also in an approach that gives every parishioner a chance to contribute.
+The answer lies not only in prayer but also in giving every parishioner a chance to contribute.

-The many and varied ways that Full of Grace Café benefits its community can be seen in the services it offers, which include:
+The many and varied ways that Full of Grace Café benefits its community can be seen in the services it offers, which include the following: